databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/10-ddl-create-table.md

 Databend aims to be easy to use by design and does NOT require any of those operations when you create a table.
 Moreover, the CREATE TABLE statement provides these options to make it much easier for you to create tables in various scenarios:

-- [CREATE TABLE ...](#create-table): Creates a table from scratch.
+- [CREATE TABLE](#create-table): Creates a table from scratch.
 - [CREATE TABLE ...
 LIKE](#create-table--like): Creates a table with the same column definitions as an existing one.
 - [CREATE TABLE ...
 AS](#create-table--as): Creates a table and inserts data with the results of a SELECT query.
-- [CREATE TRANSIENT TABLE ...](#create-transient-table): Creates a table without storing its historical data for Time Travel.
+- [CREATE TRANSIENT TABLE](#create-transient-table): Creates a table without storing its historical data for Time Travel.
 - [CREATE TABLE ...
 SNAPSHOT_LOCATION](#create-table--snapshot_location): Creates a table and inserts data with a snapshot file.
 - [CREATE TABLE ...
 EXTERNAL_LOCATION](#create-table--external_location): Creates a table and specifies an S3 bucket for the data storage instead of the FUSE engine.

-## CREATE TABLE ...
+## CREATE TABLE

 ```sql
 CREATE [TRANSIENT] TABLE [IF NOT EXISTS] [db.]table_name